-Fallout TV series: cast, first look and everything we know about the video game adaptation
+Fallout TV series: where to watch, recaps, trailer, plot, cast, and everything we know

-The Fallout TV series is in development and gamers everywhere are excited for the upcoming series based on the video game franchise by Bethesda, which will explore how civilization has rebuilt itself after a nuclear war changed life as we know it forever.
+The Fallout TV series explores how civilization has rebuilt itself after a nuclear war changed life as we know it forever, and is based on the video game series of the same name.

 The popular roleplaying game is set after The Great War in 2077, which saw vast, deadly exposure to radiation and the subsequent collapse of social and government structures, to the point where mass devastation was achieved in only two hours.